Kenny Dalglish: Recognition

 In 2002, Celtic supporters voted for what they considered to be the greatest Celtic XI of all time.
 Dalglish was voted into the team, which was; Simpson, McGrain, Gemmell, Murdoch, McNeill, Auld, Johnstone, P. McStay, Dalglish, Larsson and Lennox.
 He was an inaugural inductee to the English Football Hall of Fame the same year, and later also an inaugural inductee to the Scottish Football Hall of Fame in 2004.
 He is highly regarded by Liverpool fans, who still affectionately refer to him as "King Kenny", as do supporters of the Scotland National team from the 70s and 80s when he was a world-class player.
 In 2006 Liverpool fans voted him top of the fans' poll "100 Players Who Shook the Kop".
 In 2009, FourFourTwo magazine named Dalglish the greatest striker in post-war British football.

+On 13 October 2017, Anfield's Centenary Stand was officially renamed the Sir Kenny Dalglish Stand in recognition of his unique contribution to Liverpool.
+His plinth was also unveiled outside Anfield as one of the 'Men who built Anfield', with Dalglish honoured alongside 1920s championship winning goalkeeper Elisha Scott, 1947 title winner Billy Liddell who was also the club's highest scorer throughout much of the 1950s, managers Shankly and Paisley, Dalglish's 1987 signing John Barnes, and the club's longest-serving captain Steven Gerrard.
 On 19 December 2023, Dalglish won the BBC Sports Personality of the Year Lifetime Achievement Award.